avodonosov/fix-ora-output/README.markdown

          3 sidor                                                                            sidorov                                                                          sid                                                                              password                                                                         26.06.08 21:16:12,000000

 ```
-Usage instructions are at the top of the file.
+Usage instructions are at the top of the _fix-ora-output.lisp_.